How does the distance of islands from mainland impact diversity?

 The Millennium Ecosystem Assessment, for example, defines islands as “lands isolated by surrounding water and with a high proportion of coast to hinterland”; stipulates that they must be populated, separated from the mainland by a distance of at least two kilometres, and measure between 0.15 square kilometres and the …

-READ: What type of people are Kashmiris?
+READ: What are quantum dynamics?

 Why do remote islands have higher biodiversity than mainland islands?